Verification Point Creator

 Even though you could write the same verifications by hand, in practice you would use the following style instead:

 comboBox = waitForObject(":Invoice:_QComboBox") test.compare(comboBox.currentText, "AXV-12200") spinBox = waitForObject(":This Payment:_QSpinBox") test.compare(spinBox.value, 350) radioButton = waitForObject(":Make Payment.Credit Card_QRadioButton") test.verify(radioButton.checked)

-We can invert the meaning of a verification shown in the view by checking the Expected Failure checkbox and changing the value to one we do not expect.
-To continue the example shown in the screenshot, we could set the radio button's
+To invert the meaning of a verification shown in the view, select the Expected Failure checkbox and change the value to one you do not expect.
+In the example above, set the radio button's

-checked value to "false" and check the associated Expected Failure checkbox.
-This would make Squish generate a call to the Boolean test.xcompare(value1, value2) function rather than to the Boolean test.compare(value1, value2) function and to use a value of
+false and select the associated Expected Failure checkbox to generate a call to the Boolean test.xcompare(value1, value2) function rather than to the Boolean test.compare(value1, value2) function and to use the value

 false in the comparison.

 To remove a verification before it is inserted, click its associated Delete button.
 You must delete already inserted verifications from the test script's code.

 By default, verifications are inserted as Scriptified Properties VPs, that is, as code.
 This is the most convenient way to insert verifications because they are easy to read, modify, or delete.